 Raine glanced over her shoulder.
 “Eh?
 Oh.
 Geeze, Evee, that’s much worse than smashed kneecaps.
-Come on, gimme the old fashioned way a chance?”
+Come on, give the old fashioned way a chance?”

 I saw the man on the ground gather himself, realised he was about to try something stupid.
 Perhaps I’d spent too much time watching Raine, watching the way she moved, the hundred little tells which came before a moment of violence.

 “Don’t you dare,” I said out loud.